thoughtspot/thoughtspot.github.io/_spotiq/insight-feedback.md

    * You can select one or more items.

    * To choose all items, hover by the **Name** column, and select the checkbox next to it.
- This p[laces a checkmark beside each feedback.
+ This places a checkmark beside each feedback.

    * To unselect items, click the checkbox.